harness/developer-hub/docs/continuous-delivery/cd-services/k8s-services/kubernetes-services.md

 You can use Github Packages as artifacts for deployments.

 Currently, Harness supports only the packageType as `docker(container)`.
-Support for npm, maven, rubygems, and nuget is coming soon.You connect to Github using a Harness Github Connector, username, and Personal Access Token (PAT).
+Support for npm, maven, rubygems, and nuget is coming soon.
+You connect to Github using a Harness Github Connector, username, and Personal Access Token (PAT).

 Add an Artifact from Github PackagesIn **Artifacts**, click **Add Primary** **Artifact.**